-- Ideas in which the laws of nature are not used (excluding the laws of nature themselves). - Techniques. - Unfinished inventions. - Medical operation processes, treatment or diagnosis of human beings. - Matters liable to adversely affect public order, morality or public health.

-3. Which authority registers patents?
+- Ideas in which the laws of nature are not used (excluding the laws of nature themselves). - Techniques. - Unfinished inventions. - Medical operation processes or the treatment or diagnosis of human beings. - Matters liable to adversely affect public order, morality or public health. - Which authority registers patents?
 Does its website provide guidance on the application procedure?
+If not, please give brief details of this.

 The Japan Patent Office (JPO) (see box, The regulatory authority).
-Guidance can be found on its website (www.jpo.go.jp/).
+Guidance can be found on its website (www.jpo.go.jp).